leahfilkin-myob/RefactoringKata/katas/kata-string-calculator/kata-string-calculator.md

 ### Step 6

-Support different delimiters - to change a delimiter, the beginning of the string will contain a separate line that looks like this:
+Support different single length delimiter - to change a delimiter, the string will consist of (respectively): double slashes (//), the single length delimiter, a new line (\n), and the numbers (with the desired delimiter).

-**"//[delimiter]\n[numbers...]"**
+Below example is to use a semi colon as delimiter:

 ~~~
 Add("//;\n1;2") > Returns 3